fmoraes87/advent_of_code_zig/README.md

 ```
 - day1
-  -- day1.zig
+  -- challenge.zig
 - day2
-  -- day2.zig
+  -- challenge.zig
 ```

 - `day1/`: Contains the solution for day 1's challenge.
-  - `day1.zig`: Zig file with the solution for day 1's challenge.
+  - `challenge.zig`: Zig file with the solution for day 1's challenge.

 - `day2/`: Contains the solution for day 2's challenge.
-  - `day2.zig`: Zig file with the solution for day 2's challenge.
+  - `challenge.zig`: Zig file with the solution for day 2's challenge.

 ## Usage Instructions